bulletmark/pkglog/README.md

 Parsers for the following log formats currently exist.
 The appropriate parser for you system is normally automatically determined.
 Alternatively, you can choose the log directory[s], file[s], and/or
 parser explicitly using the `-p/--parser` option.

 A very simple parser plugin architecture is used, so creating a new parser is easy.
-Simply drop the parser file in the `parsers/` directory and the program will automatically use it.
+Use the `-f/--parser-file` option to specify the path to your custom parser.
+By default, parsers are loaded from the `parsers/` sub-directory so, if cloning, forking, or submitting a PR for the software, then simply place your custom parser file in that directory and the program will automatically recognise it.
 See the [current parsers](pkglog/parsers) for example code.

 |Log Parser|Default Path           |Distribution       |
 |----------|-----------------------|-------------------|